colindean/colindean/README.md

 ### 🎩 Hello!
 Saluton!
 Salve!
+Hoi!

-I am a software engineer and community builder who uses technology to unite people and help them discover the answers to their questions through meaningful and delightful interaction.
-I [speak at conferences](https://github.com/colindean/talks) and have run conferences and conventions since I was 17 years old.
+I am a software engineer and community builder who uses technology to unite people and help them discover the answers to their questions through meaningful and delightful interactions.
+I [speak at conferences](https://github.com/colindean/talks) and have run conferences and conventions since I was 17.

-I keep some projects here on GitHub but also some on [GitLab](https://gitlab.com/colindean).
+I keep some projects here on GitHub and some on [GitLab](https://gitlab.com/colindean).
 I might have something on [Sourcehut](https://sr.ht/~colindean/) with old stuff on [BitBucket](https://bitbucket.com/colindean) and really old stuff from my early development days on [Launchpad](https://launchpad.net/~colindean).

 Organizations I'm involved in: